Home

 Ostia

 Ostia the gateway to Rome coming from the sea hosts this castle built at the end of the XVth century by Baccio Pontelli for Julius II (at the time Cardinal Giuliano Della Rovere).
 The enemy here was the Saracen.
 Wherever you are on the shores of Italy you can see a tower or a castle and once you reach one another one comes into view.
 The Saracens (Arab corsairs and later on Turkish corsairs) were the terror of the people who lived along the coast for nearly a thousand years.
 Rome itself was sacked in 846 by the Saracens who landed in Ostia and the Popes were scared this could happen again, so they all contributed to the security of Rome by reinforcing its early defence in Ostia.
-Here you can see the coats of arms of (left to right) Sixtus IV, Julius II, Innocentius VIII and Martinus V. You can learn more about this fortress in .
+Here you can see the coats of arms of (left to right) Sixtus IV, Julius II, Innocent VIII and Martin V. You can learn more about this fortress in

 Nettuno

 The area between the Albano Hills and the sea, south of Rome, was covered by marshes.
 Nettuno on the sea at the very edge of the marshes assured defence on this flank.
 Alexander VI entrusted Antonio da Sangallo the Elder with the task of tranforming an existing tower into a fortress.
-Now you can see it watching over peaceful bathers.
-Inside there are today occasional exhibitions and I came across this symbol of my own homepage!

 Castel Sant'Angelo

-Originally the tomb of the Emperor Adrianus (la Mole Adriana), it became one of the fortresses of Rome during medieval times (another one was the Colosseum) and eventually the fortress of the Pope, due to its proximity to the Vatican.
+Originally the tomb of Emperor Hadrian (la Mole Adriana), it became one of the fortresses of Rome during medieval times (another one was the Colosseum) and eventually the fortress of the Pope, due to its proximity to the Vatican.
 A direct link (il Passetto) allowed the pope to seek refuge here.
 Alexander VI was one of the Popes who most contributed to the reinforcement and embellishment of the fortress.
 However his coat of arms on the exterior of the building was erased by the French troops in the early XIXth century.
 So to see the Borgia's heifer (the cow shown in his coat of arms) one has to go inside the building (now a museum) where several of his coats of arms are displayed.

 Castiglione del Lago

-But today the olive trees all around the ancient walls speak of peace.
+Today the olive trees all around the ancient walls speak of peace.

 You may wish to see my pages on the